mirkosignorelli/ptmixed/README.md

 # Longitudinal modelling of RNA-seq data using the Poisson-Tweedie mixed model

 ## What is ptmixed
 ptmixed is as R package that allows to estimate the Poisson-Tweedie generalized linear mixed model presented in Signorelli, Spitali and Tsonaka (in review).
-A flexible model for longitudinal RNA-seq data.
+A flexible model for longitudinal RNA-seq data. [arXiv preprint: arXiv:2004.11193](http://arxiv.org/abs/2004.11193)

 ## About this repository
 This repository contains data and code to reproduce the simulations presented in Signorelli, Spitali and Tsonaka (in review).
 A flexible model for longitudinal RNA-seq data.